 We do this so we have the assurance of how our animals are treated, what they're fed, and we have complete control over the processing of the meat.

 Likewise, in the garden, I've learned to grow a year's worth of food.
 I get to decide what goes on my that food, how I treat for pests (organically, of course!) and I'm diligent to improve and build up healthy soil to naturally ward off diseases.

 I do feel like the best option is to raise our own food, but I also realize that not everyone has this option.

 If you're looking for high-quality farm-raised meat, or fresh garden produce, look around and see what's available locally to you.
-Check out Farmer's Markets, ask around, get the word out that you're looking!
+Consider supporting small farms, check out Farmer's Markets, ask around, and get the word out that you're looking!

 From there, if you still can't find anything, then do check out ButcherBox.
 I have loved getting ethically caught seafood from them since this isn't something that's readily available to us, but they source and sell their products from farms and farmers utilizing the best organic methods for raising their meat.